Saint Petersburg State University of Economics and Finance: Vladimir Alkhimov

-Yuri Boldyrev
+Yury Boldyrev

 Yury Boldyrev (born on 29 May 1960) is a Russian statesman and publicist.
 In 1983 he graduated from Leningrad Electrotechnical University (LETI) and then in 1989 from Leningrad Institute of Finance and Economics (LFEI).
 From 1989 to 1991 he was the People's Deputy of the USSR Supreme Sovyet.
 He was a member of the Superior Consultative Assembly under the chairman of the Supreme Soviet of Russia from 1991 to 1992.